vicziani/learnwebservices/docs/index.md

 </div>
 <div class="tab-pane fade" id="postman" role="tabpanel" aria-labelledby="postman-tab" markdown="1">

-Click on the picture to view the full animation that shows how to create a Postman project.
+Click on the picture to view the full animation that shows how to create a Postman project!

 <div class="demo-image">
   <a href="images/postman-anim.gif" data-lightbox="learnwebservices">